 - ¾ cup Vermicelli noodles, broken into one-inch lengths

 - 1½ tbsp Butter

 - 1½ tsp Extra-virgin olive oil

 - ½ tsp Each: ground cinnamon and freshly ground pepper

 - Boil 3 cups water.
 In a separate 2 quart saucepan with cover, melt butter and oil over medium heat.
 Add vermicelli pieces and stir about 2 minutes until golden.
 Add rice and stir to glaze, about 1 minute.
 Add boiling water and allow everything to boil for 1 minute.Cover and simmer over low heat for 18 minutes.
 Remove from heat.
 Place a folded paper towel over the rice and put cover back on.
-Let it rest for 10 minutes.To serve, sprinkle cinnamon and pepper over rice and fluff rice with a fork.
-Transfer to a bowl or plate with other items and serve.
+Let it rest for 10 minutes.To serve, sprinkle salt, cinnamon, and pepper over rice and fluff rice with a fork.
+Transfer to a serving bowl or individual plates as a side and serve.